Nature Champions: Scottish Primrose

 <

-A perennial herb first recorded in 1767, Scottish Primrose is an endemic species, found in Caithness, Sutherland, Orkney, and nowhere else in the world.
+A perennial wildflower, Scottish Primrose is an endemic species, found in Caithness, Sutherland, Orkney, and nowhere else in the world.
 It grows less than 2km from the sea, on clifftops, in mosaics of heath and machair and on rocky outcrops.
+Scottish primrose is classified as ‘nationally scare’ and is on the Scottish Biodiversity List of species of principal importance for biodiversity conservation.
+It requires appropriate grazing management, often by sheep and as part of nature-rich farmland.

 Action Needed